LaviSchlyter/Distributed-Intelligent-Sytems/READ_ME.md

 - line 28, 30, 32 must be commented

 ** For simulations on the crossing world with 2 robots on each team
-- Uncomment line 28 and comment 30,32
+- Uncomment line 28 and comment 25,30,32

 ** For simulations on the crossing world with 3 robots on each team
-- Uncomment line 30 and comment 28,32
+- Uncomment line 30 and comment 25,28,32

 ** For simulations on the crossing world with 4 robots on each team
-- Uncomment line 32 and comment 28,30
+- Uncomment line 32 and comment 25,28,30

+-------------------------------------Matlab codes  ---------------------------------------

+The different Matlab codes are used to compute the metrics.
+In order to do this, they read the log files written by the supervisor (and eventually by the robots controllers themselves), extract true (and approximated) positions and compute the metrics values.
+These metrics values are then stored, and can be used to generate graphs.